HeroVet: Benjamin Ferencz

-Benjamin Berell Ferencz, the son of Hungarian immigrants, fought with the U.S. Army in WW II in Europe, witnessed the liberation of German concentration camps, and served as a lead prosecutor in the Nuremberg trials.
+Benjamin Berell Ferencz, the son of Hungarian immigrants, fought with the U.S. Army in World War II in Europe, witnessed the liberation of German concentration camps, and served as a lead prosecutor in the Nuremberg trials.
 For over 70 years, he has condemned atrocities against people of race or creed, and committed himself to settling disputes without the use of force.
-He is 99 years old.

 Immigrating from Hungary at 10 months old, Ferencz grew up in the rough and tumble “Hell’s Kitchen” neighborhood in New York.
 An uncle told Ben, “You’ll either be a good lawyer or a good crook.”
 Thankfully, Ferencz chose the former.
 He studied hard and after graduating from the City College of New York on a full scholarship, went on to attend Harvard Law School.

 After graduating Harvard, he enlisted in the Army during World War II, serving under General George S. Patton.
-Ben fought in every major European campaign and participated in or arrived shortly after the liberation of the concentration camps of Buchenwald, Mauthausen, Flossenburg,and Ebensee.
+Ben landed on the beaches of Normandy, and fought the Battle of the Bulge.
+He fought in every major European campaign and participated in or arrived shortly after the liberation of the concentration camps of Buchenwald, Mauthausen, Flossenburg,and Ebensee.

-Shortly after his discharge as a Sergeant of Infantry, Ben was recruited from his New York law practice to help prosecute the Nuremberg war crimes trials.
+Shortly after his discharge as an Infantry Sergeant, Ben was recruited from his New York law practice to help prosecute the Nuremberg war crimes trials.
 Following the end of World War II, the Nuremberg trials were a series of military tribunals held by the Allied forces to prosecute prominent leaders of Nazi Germany for their roles in the Holocaust and other war crimes.